docopt/docopts/README.md

   -H, --no-help                 Don't handle --help and --version specially.
   -A <name>                     Export the arguments as a Bash 4.x associative
                                 array called <name>.
-  -G <prefix>                   As without -A, but outputs Bash compatible
+  -G <prefix>                   As with -A, but outputs Bash 3.x compatible
-                                GLOBAL varibles assignment, uses the given
+                                GLOBAL variables assignment, using the given
                                 <prefix>_{option}={parsed_option}.
 Can be used
                                 with numerical incompatible option as well.
                                 See also: --no-mangle